andrecvalerio/academic-kickstart/content/author/admin/_index.md

 +++

 I'm a PhD Candidate in Economics at FGV-EPGE.
-My research interests includes macroeconomics with heterogeneous agents, interaction of income inequality and macroeconomics, open economy macroeconomics, emerging economies business cycles, monetary policy and time series econometrics.
+My research interests include economic development, growth, the interaction of income inequality and macroeconomics, open economy macroeconomics, emerging economies business cycles, monetary policy and time series econometrics.